28ede1/untitled-asteroids-repo/README.md

 * Menu Button by Leszek_Szary,  https://pixabay.com/sound-effects/menu-button-88360/
 * Breaking Glass by wjl, https://pixabay.com/sound-effects/breaking-glass-84819/

-## Known Issues
+## Known Issues/Features to add

-* Game freezes for a bit when choosing a new city for the first time.
+* BUG: game freezes for a bit when choosing a new city for the first time.
 Likely to do with the Weather API.
+(When ran using python Game.py)
+* FEATURE: implement a different difficulty selection system for main.py (for running the game via browser) that uses a very large dictionary to select difficulty rather than using a get request for the weather api
+* BUG: Screen sizing and mouse cursor position is off (depending on device) when running the web version
+* FEATURE: implement a save/load file system somehow for the web version